BarcelonaTravel Guide

 Pack an adapter, because while the voltage in Spain and Australia are the same (230V) the shape of the electrical plugs are not.
 Australian plugs have two or three flat pins.
 In Spain, the plugs and sockets have two round pins, the generic European plug.
 Pick up a plug adapter at a travel shop or supermarket, or even at the airport.

-Touch down for your vacations at El Prat Barcelona Airport.
+Touch down for your holidays at El Prat Barcelona Airport.
 There are two terminals, with T1 being the busiest.
 Here you'll find desks for international, domestic and popular European airlines.
 T1 was only opened in 2009, so it provides many modern shopping opportunities and restaurants.
 El Prat is located around 12km from the city centre but is well-serviced by local taxi companies, public buses, trains, and the Metro.

 The Spanish currency is the euro (€).
 Change Australian dollars at a currency exchange outlet like Travel Money Oz before you travel, or once you arrive in Spain.
 Look for Bureau de Change kiosks.
 You'll find some at the airport, but it's worth shopping around to get a better rate.
 The city has many ATMs, and shops, restaurants and hotels widely accept card.
 Just check with your bank about any overseas charges beforehand.